 Calgary is a winter city which means the majority of the year is cool, cold, and then extremely cold.
 And while the sky is blue and the sun shines brightly in the winter, many Calgarians retreat indoors where days turn into weeks and weeks turn into months.
 And after months of snow-shoveling and scraping ice from your car windows – it gets old.

 At least that’s how this Calgary couple felt when they started searching for a place where the weather is consistently warm, and you can swim in the ocean almost every day of the year!

 But the search for better weather wasn’t the only reason they were looking for a new adventure in their life.

 They were looking for something new, somewhere they could start a new chapter.
 And while they could’ve moved to many places in the world with a warm climate- Mexico came up number 1 on their list.

 For starters, Sarah and Rob are very active.
-Sarah loves the water, so being near an ocean in a beach culture where pool and water activities are the norms was a must.
-Rob wanted to live in a place where he could play pickleball, mountain bike, and play beach volleyball.
+Sarah loves the water, so being near an ocean in a beach culture where pool and water activities are the norm was a must.
+Rob wanted to live where he could play pickleball, mountain bike, and beach volleyball.
 Having year-round access to the beach and the mountains in the same location was a must for both.

 Another thing they considered in their search was a place where they could get involved and make a difference.
-A country that could use some volunteers, and cities where those charities need a lot of help!
+A country that could use some volunteers, and cities where those charities need much help!
 And finally, a place where they could experience a new culture, learn and continue to grow.

 The more they searched, the more Huatulco kept coming up.